Autism Spectrum Disorders License

 2 credits

-• Autism Spectrum Disorders (ASD): Evaluation, Communication, and Intervention Strategies (SPED645)
+ASD: Evaluation, Communication, and Intervention Strategies and Field Experience (SPED645)

-Exploration of the intricacies of autism spectrum disorders (ASD), covering core characteristics, comorbid conditions, collaboration, and the formulation of comprehensive assessment plans.
-Students develop instructional strategies targeting social, communication, academic, behavioral, and functional skills.
-The curriculum explores program modifications, strategies generalization of skills, and designing communication systems and assistive technology for individuals with ASD.
-The course includes a 35-hour field experience focused on individualized programming, collaboration, and understanding the impact of ASD on individuals and families.
+Autism spectrum disorders (ASD): core characteristics, comorbid conditions, collaboration, and assessment plans.
+Instructional strategies targeting social, communication, academic, behavioral, and functional skills.
+Program modifications, strategies, generalization of skills, designing communication systems and assistive technology.
+Includes a 35-hour field experience focused on individualized programming, collaboration, and understanding the impact of ASD.

 4 credits